bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

    exchange for a bounded durability window.
 All three are global: they affect every durable instance node-wide.
 The ephemeral `registry` database's in-memory WAL never fsyncs and ignores them.
-4. **Drain and fold.** The applier consumes the log in order and folds each event through the table's CRDT module into the projection.
-The fold is the only interpreter of operations; every event source passes through it, so a locally minted event and the same event arriving from a peer produce identical state.
+4. **Drain and fold.** The applier consumes the log in order, re-verifies each event's stored signature, and folds the survivors through the table's CRDT module into the projection.
+The cell's prior state comes from an in-batch shadow, the applier's frame cache, or a projection read — in that order of precedence.
+The fold is the only interpreter of operations; every event source reaches it, so a locally minted event and the same event arriving from a peer produce identical state.
-5. **Frontier and install.** The applied frontier advances at the fold's commit point, per origin, across contiguous sequences only.
-The event is installed into the MST, becoming visible to [replication](db_view_replication.md).
-The overlay row is evicted once the projection covers it.
+5. **Commit the projection.** Once the projection write returns, and only then, the applier invalidates the read cache for the touched cells, advances the applied frontier over the batch's `{origin, seq}` claims, and enqueues the secondary-index operations.
+Ordering the frontier after the durable write is what keeps it from ever leading the projection it is meant to certify.
+6. **Install.** The applier casts the verified batch to the instance, which merges any casts queued behind it into one `put_batch` against the MST, publishes the new root — making the events visible to [replication](db_view_replication.md) — and then deletes the matching overlay rows.
+Publishing before evicting is deliberate — for a substrate consumer that does merge the overlay on read (see below), it closes the window in which an event is in neither place.

+Peer-authored events reach the same fold from the opposite direction.
+They are installed into the MST first, and the projection catches up by diffing the tree against the last replayed root and folding the pairs the diff yields — so on that path, and only on that path, the fold does read the MST.
+[Replication](db_view_replication.md) covers it.

 ## The read path

-`read/3` consults the overlay first (writes not yet drained), then the projection — a lookup, never a fold, never the MST.
-Folds and relational queries run over the projection and its secondary indexes, which `cell_apply` maintains in the same commit as the values.
-Reads on the writing node therefore observe writes immediately; reads elsewhere observe them after replication.
+`bondy_db:read/3` consults the per-shard value cache first and falls back to the projection, decoding the stored cell and populating the cache.
+It never touches the MST and never re-folds history.
+Folds and relational queries run over the projection and its secondary indexes.

+The substrate underneath can also merge an overlay of not-yet-drained events into a read, interpreting them over the projection state.
+The facade does not use it: it registers its tables with `overlay => disabled`, and gets read-your-writes from `apply/4`'s barrier instead.
+Reads on the writing node therefore observe writes as soon as `apply/4` returns; reads elsewhere observe them after replication.

+**The secondary index is not part of the primary commit.** `cell_apply` derives each index operation from the cell's old and new value, but dispatches them only after the primary write is durable, and dispatches them *asynchronously* to a shared index writer.
+That writer has a bounded in-flight budget; a batch that would exceed it is dropped, the index shard is marked for rebuild, and its freshness is reset so indexed reads refuse to serve until the rebuild completes.
+The index is a deterministic function of the primary, which is what makes discarding and rebuilding it a legitimate response to saturation — but a query is reading a projection that trails the values, not a co-committed one.

 ## Ordering and concurrency contract

-Within one instance: events fold in per-origin sequence order (holes are held, not skipped — the prefix-closure enforcement lives at this fold);
-concurrent writers to one instance interleave freely at mint time, and the HLC gives every event a total order consistent with causality for order-independent CRDTs.
-Across instances there is no ordering — a batch is atomic only within one shard, which is why the facade co-shards entities that must commit together (the aggregate-root declaration).
+Within one instance: the applier folds a batch's events in log order, and concurrent writers interleave freely at mint time — the HLC gives every event a total order consistent with causality for order-independent CRDTs.
+Across instances there is no ordering at all: a batch is atomic only within one shard, which is why the facade co-shards entities that must commit together (the aggregate-root declaration).

+Per-origin contiguity is treated differently on the two paths, and the difference matters.
+Locally minted events are contiguous by construction — one origin, one reserved range per batch, with a burned range backfilled by `seq_fill` — so the local drain folds unconditionally and only *measures* contiguity, reporting any gap it sees as telemetry.
+The prefix-closure *enforcement* — hold an origin's events beyond a gap rather than fold them — lives on the replication fold, where a page sync can genuinely present a hole; see [replication](db_view_replication.md).
+The applied frontier is a per-origin maximum over what was folded, so it reads as a contiguous prefix exactly to the extent that the path feeding it holds.

 ## Variability guide